-Our Learn to Row course takes place during the winter, with training held at school in the purpose built rowing gym and at Lake Pupuke after school during the week.
-After the boys have mastered the basics and are proficient at rowing, the boys progress to become a member of the U15/novice squad and begin their racing career in Term 4.
+Rowing as a sport does not start until Year 9, so everyone is starting from scratch.
+Our Learn to Row course takes place during the winter, with training held at school in the purpose-built rowing gym and on a custom-made ‘learn to row’ barge at Lake Pupuke, after school during the week.
+After the boys have mastered the basics and are proficient at rowing, they progress to become a member of the U15/novice squad and begin their racing career in Term 4.
 Boys in the U15-U18 crews will train 6-8 times per week, before and after school and over the weekend.
-Training for these boys takes place both at school and out of the newly developed Hobsonville Point facility.
+Training for these boys takes place both at school, at Lake Pupuke and out of the Hobsonville Point facility.
 All boys will be racing throughout Terms 1 and 4, mainly at Lake Karapiro and Lake Pupuke.

 Westlake Boys’ Rowing has received many awards at the many regattas held throughout the rowing season, including the Maadi Cup Regatta, the annual national school championships held alternately at Lake Karapiro and Lake Ruataniwha in Twizel.
 Our first Maadi Cup win was in 1976 and then again in 1983 and 1984.
 In addition the school has won many medals in the different championship titles.
-In the 2016-17 season, our senior crews were North Island champions in the four and eight, then silver medallists in the Springbok Shield four at Maadi Cup.
+In the 2017-18 season, our U18 coxless pair, Blake Bradshaw and Angus Shotter won the national championship at Maadi Cup.
 A list of secondary school rowing events can be found at http://www.rowit.co.nz/.

 Athletes who started their rowing careers at Westlake and who progressed to represent New Zealand in successful crews include:

-- Michael Brake – Olympian in Rio 2016 in the New Zealand men’s eight.
+- Michael Brake – current NZ representative in elite men’s pair, Olympian in Rio 2016 in the New Zealand men’s eight

 - Finn Howard– 2013 U23 World Rowing Championships – Gold in the Eight and 2010 Junior World Championships